 Great lawyers.
 They have been helping me with a case for a little bit of time now.
 Holly, Lesley, and Craig are a wonderful team.
 I would and have recommended them to friends.

 When you are facing a criminal charge, you need an attorney who will put all of their resources into your case.
-For criminal charges in Gilbert, your attorney will work to obtain all evidence in your case.
-They will also uncover facts about the case that can be used to build your defense.
-A proper defense of a person charged with a crime will vary depending on the nature of the charges.
-However, some of the most common defenses our Gilbert criminal defense attorneys have experience with include:
+For criminal charges in Gilbert, your attorney works to obtain and review all of the evidence in your case.
+They also carry out a separate investigation to uncover facts about the case that may have been missed by the prosecution and which can be used as the foundation for your defense.
+A proper defense of a person charged with a crime varies significantly, depending on the nature of the charges levelled against the defender.
+However, some of the most common defenses our attorneys have experience with include:

-While hiring a Gilbert criminal defense lawyer can do wonders for your case, you also have the ability to influence its outcome.
-Reacting correctly to an arrest can be imperative for protecting your rights and avoiding self-incrimination.
-Although an arrest can be frightening, do your best to remain calm and take a few critical actions to positively impact your case:
+While hiring a Gilbert criminal defense lawyer can do wonders for your case, you can also help influence the outcome.
+Reacting correctly to an arrest is crucial to protect your rights and avoid self-incrimination.
+The best thing that you can do is stay calm throughout the situation and take the following critical actions to benefit your case:

 The most important thing to remember after an arrest in Arizona is your right to remain silent.
 Many criminal defendants hurt their own cases by revealing incriminating information.
 Even if you think what you are saying will help your case, the police can twist your words and use them against you.
 The best way to protect your rights after an arrest is to stay silent and hire a defense attorney immediately.